Business & Technology

 Fortinet’s experience has shown that the benefits of an SD-WAN solution outweigh MPLS alone.
 This is because today’s traffic, comprised of advanced web applications and complex workflows, require a more flexible and dynamic connectivity environment than traditionally static MPLS connections are able to provide.

-But traditional SD-WAN solutions fall sort when it comes to security.
+But traditional SD-WAN solutions fall short when it comes to security.
 A Secure SD-WAN solution, on the other hand, not only provides a layer of management and flexible connectivity options for remote offices that MPLS does not provide, it also provides deep and deeply integrated security that reduces management overhead and extends visibility and control from the central IT management console or SOC solution out to the very edges of the distributed WAN.

 Only you have enough information about your organization to decide whether SD-WAN or MPLS will better suit your needs.